-It can plug your drain and lead to damage and cost expenses.
+It will plug your drain which results in damage and expense to you and your neighbours.

 Is it ok to pour fats, oils and grease down the drain as long as I...

 1. Use the garbage disposal?

 No, garbage disposals only grinds things before they pass into your sewer pipes.